 - 1. Navigate to your build directory. - 2.
-Update your build settings with cmake. - 3.
+Update your build settings with cmake (only if they differ since your last execution of cmake) - 3.
 Recompile with make -j.
 Note that the build system automatically figures out what (if any) files need to be recompiled. - 4.
 Install the rebuilt executable with make install.